Christina's World by Andrew Wyeth (1948) - Magic Realism

 A Short History of Magic Realism

 Magic Realism developed as an art movement in the years after World War I .
 For many decades thereafter numerous artists throughout Europe and subsequently in the Americas crafted a representational art, mixed with elements of fantasy.
 This art was often typified by remarkable detail and sharp focus.
 Yet more importantly Magic Realism taps into emotional reservoirs within all of us.
-It tricks us by hiding unexpected or suggestive content in what at first might seem to be a common and ordinary scene.
+It tricks us by hiding unexpected or suggestive content in what at first might seem to be a common or ordinary scene.

 Within The American Scene there were many styles, some of which are closely related to the Magic Realism of Germany.
 Grant Wood traveled to Europe several times, where he studied the German and Flemish Masters and became acquainted with Neue Sachlichkeit.
 He developed a parochial naturalism with a satirical bend.
-Ivan Albright developed a bizarre realism with extreme detail, which eventually became ossified.
+Ivan Albright developed a bizarre realism with extreme detail, which eventually appeared ossified.
 During this same time, the Precisionists, led by Charles Sheeler, developed a detached style of art with sharp detail, sharing many characteristics with Neue Sachlichkeit .

-Many of the American artists of the 1930s experimented with a home-gown type of Surrealism, yet, for the most part, this art remains distinct from the art that had developed earlier in Europe.
-A major exhibition "American Realists and Magic Realists", was held at the Museum of Modern Art in New York during 1942.
-Within the exhibit, the artists generally referred to as Magic Realists were Ivan Albright, Clarence H Carter, Peter Blume, Philip Evergood, O Louis Guglielmi, Jared French, Paul Cadmus, Zsissly (Malvin Marr Albright), and Charles Rain .
-Work by Andrew Wyeth and Edward Hopper was also included.
-Wyeth has to later become perhaps the most well-known American artist to be associated with Magic Realism .
+American Social Realists experimented with a home-grown type of Surrealism, yet, for the most part, this art remained distinct from European Surrealism .A good portion of it fit many of the criteria of Magic Realism .
+A major exhibition titled "American Realists and Magic Realists", was held at the Museum of Modern Art in New York during 1942.
+Included in the exhibit were Ivan Albright, Clarence H Carter, Peter Blume, Philip Evergood, O Louis Guglielmi, Jared French, Paul Cadmus, Zsissly (Malvin Marr Albright), and Charles Rain .
+Works by Edward Hopper and young Andrew Wyeth were also included.
+Wyeth was soon to become the most successful American artist associated with Magic Realism .
+See American Magic Realism Gallery

 Two other artists who began painting in the 1940s became important Magic Realists.
-George Tooker, friend of Paul Cadmus and Jared French, worked in egg tempera exclusively, and consistently produced work during the next 50 years.
-And the Canadian Alex Colville gave us a personal view of his native country during the decades after World War II .Many other artists throughout the Americas produced work related to Magic Realism .
-However, the rise of Abstract Expressionism in the U.S. during this period took most of the publicity away from representational art.
+George Tooker, friend of Paul Cadmus and Jared French, working in egg tempera exclusively, consistently produced work during the next 50 years.
+And the Canadian Alex Colville perhaps produced a body of work over six decades that most closely fits the concepts of Magic Realism, as originally defined in Germany in the 1920s.Many other artists throughout the U.S., Canada and also in Latin America produced art related to Magic Realism .
+However, the rise of Abstract Expressionism in the U.S. during this period took most of the publicity away from representational art, at least during the middle portion of the century.

 Neue Sachlichkeit Gallery